 Ways Parents Can Help Their Children Cope with Social Distancing

-It’s no secret children are missing friends, school, their normal activities and routines since the COVID-19 outbreak forced everyone to stay at home.
+It’s no secret children are missing their typical activities with friends, at school, and other routines since the COVID-19 pandemic began.
 Enforced social distancing has brought about excessive TV and screen time, sleeping in, isolation and stress.

 Fortunately, parents and caregivers can take steps to protect their family’s emotional health and mental well-being during this difficult time.